-In fact, proposed methodology is a two-step algorithm.
+The proposed methodology is a two-step algorithm.

-1. The first step is to determine if aggregate rating performers better and comparatively as well as widely used credit risk models perform for rated companies.
-Relatively poor performance on the own domain makes the aggregate rating worthless and not deserving further studying.
+1. The first step is to determine if an aggregate rating perform better or comparative to widely used credit risk models for the rated companies.
+Relatively poor performance would make the aggregate rating worthless and not deserving of further study.

-2. If aggregate rating performs relatively well on its own domain, the replicability of the aggregate rating is examined on the second step of the algorithm.
-We call the rating replicable if 1) fairly accurate predictive model of such rating can be built, 2) the model can be used to extrapolate ratings to the universe of non-rated companies, 3) the performance of extrapolated ratings is still better or comparable to the performance of the best-practice credit risk models.
+2. If the aggregate rating performs relatively well in its own domain, the replicability of the aggregate rating is examined at the second step of the algorithm.
+We call the rating replicable if (1) an accurate predictive model of such a rating can be built, (2) the model can be used to extrapolate ratings to non-rated companies, (3) the performance of the extrapolated ratings is still better or comparable to the performance of the best-practice credit risk models.

-Assuming a robustness of aggregation method itself, a successful pass of these two steps means that considered aggregate rating is suitable, since it is determined for all companies, robust and performs at least as well as best-practice models.
-A successful pass only of the first step means that aggregate rating has limited applicability outside its own domain, but still can be used for credit risk analysis, for example for validation purposes.
+Assuming the robustness of the aggregation method itself, successfully passing these two steps means that the considered aggregate rating is suitable, since it is determined for all companies, robust and performs at least as well as best-practice models.
+A successful pass of only the first step means that the aggregate rating has limited applicability outside its own domain, but still can be used for credit risk analysis, for example, for validation purposes.